hsinyenwu/Ribo-seq-informatics-2022/Ribo-seqQC calculate 3nt periodicity.md

 ## Calculate 3-nt periodicity for CDS region

-In this case, we calculate the 3-nt periodicity for 28 nucleotide (length) reads.
+In this case, we calculated the 3-nt periodicity for 28 nucleotide (length) reads.
 The figure below is from Ribo-seQC output.

 <img width="594" alt="image" src="https://user-images.githubusercontent.com/4383665/177381417-2645ae2e-f6ab-4c6c-9ac4-b43df382900c.png">